RallyCommunity/super-customizable-cfd/README.md

 ## Description

 This is a new chart.
-You can choose the record type to make a cumulative flow diagram from.
-Choose:
+You can choose the record type to make a date-driven area diagram from.
+Also choose:

  * An artifact type to get history
  * A field from the artifact type to group on (the different colors of the area chart)